zorael/kameloso/README.md

 To be able to serve song requests, you need to register an *application* to interface with [Google (YouTube)](https://console.cloud.google.com/projectcreate) and/or [Spotify](https://developer.spotify.com/dashboard) servers individually.
 To initiate the wizards for this, pass `--set twitch.googleKeygen` for YouTube and `--set twitch.spotifyKeygen` for Spotify, and follow the on-screen instructions.
 (They behave much like `--set twitch.keygen`.)

-You may set up access tokens for both song request providers, but only one may be enabled at any one time.
-To control which, set `songrequestMode` to either `youtube` or `spotify` in your configuration file.
+You may set up access tokens for both song request providers, but only one provider may be enabled at any one time.
+To control which, set `songrequestMode` to either `youtube` or `spotify` in your configuration file (under `[Twitch]`).
 A value of `disabled` disables the feature entirely.

 ##### Certain commands require higher permissions

 Some functionality, such as setting the channel title or currently played game, require elevated credentials with the permissions of the channel owner (broadcaster), as opposed to those of any moderator.
-If you want to use such commands, you will need to generate an OAuth authorisation token for **your main account** separately, much as you generated one to be able to connect with the bot account.
+If you want to use such commands, you will need to generate an OAuth authorisation token for *your main account* separately, much as you generated one to be able to connect with the bot account.
 This will request a token from Twitch with different permissions, and the authorisation browser page should reflect this.

 ```shell
 ./kameloso --set twitch.superKeygen
 ```

-Mind that you need to be logged into Twitch (in your browser) with your **main (broadcaster) account** while doing this, or the token obtained will be with permissions for the wrong channel.
-This is in contrast to `--set twitch.keygen`, with which it is recommended you use a separate bot account.
+Mind that you need to be logged into Twitch (in your browser) with your *main (broadcaster) account* while doing this, or the token obtained will be with permissions for the wrong channel.
+This is in contrast to `--set twitch.keygen`, with which it is recommended you use a separate bot account with only moderator status.

 All keygens can be triggered at the same time.